About Programme Term Dates Guest Artists Tuition Fees Apply Auditions FAQ Contact Workshops

 2) Creative Projects

-3) History, Theory and Research Methods
+3) History, Theory and Contextual Studies

 4) Dissertation Project

 Strand One: Residencies with Guest ArtistsThe vast majority of your studies will be spent in the studio: training, creating, devising, and rehearsing with internationally renowned practitioners.
-You will be working intensively for 1-2 weeks with one guest, which will allow you to immerse yourself in their creative process and each ending with an informal presentation.
-The course accepts that there is no singular ‘best’ approach, which is why you will be working with artists from different backgrounds and areas of expertise: Text-based and Post-dramatic Theatre, Site-specific and Immersive Performance, Multimedia, Installation and Performance Art, Verbatim and Political Theatre, Physical Theatre and Tanztheater.
+You will be working intensively for 1-3 weeks with one Guest Artist, which allows you to engage with every stage of the training and creative process that these artists propose.

 This strand is also supported by skills development in which you will be introduced to various disciplines to improve your physical and vocal skills.
-These include, but are not limited to: Alexander technique, Vocal Performance, Singing, Vocal Improvisation, Capoeira, Yoga, Qi-Gong, Contact Improvisation, and Contemporary Dance.
+These include, but are not limited to: Alexander technique, Vocal Performance, Singing, Vocal Improvisation, Capoeira, Qi-Gong, Contact Improvisation, Contemporary Dance.
 This strand has the flexibility to suit the needs of students who are accepted on the course.

 You will leave the course with at least four professional productions that can be developed and performed after you have finished your studies.
 In order to support this, you will be taught strategies for managing your career and the practical side of being an artist, including applying for festival submission, grants and funding, as well as organising tours, conferences and workshops.
 This course is not an endpoint, but a springboard from which establish your artistic career.

-Strand Three: History, Theory and Research MethodsYou will also support your growth as an artist with contextual, theoretical and historical studies.
+Strand Three: History, Theory and Contextual StudiesYou will also support your growth as an artist with contextual, theoretical and historical studies.
 Your practical immersion in making performance will be supported by attending lectures about the history of performing arts, theories and strategies for learning and creativity, and mapping the field of contemporary performance.
 In addition to theatre and performance research methods, you will acquire advanced skills in Practice as Research so that you are able to design, document and present your artistic research to the wider artistic and academic community.